 A part of the XCOM experience is customising your soldiers to make them look like your friends, foes, and characters from popculture….and then trying to keep them alive during very deadly missions.

-There is also a greater selection of faces, hairstyles, and facial hair, you can select an attitude which would define some animations… And then there are fully supported mods, which introduce even more accessories, and voice packs ripped from movies and other games.
+There is also a greater selection of faces, hairstyles, and facial hair, you can select an attitude which would define some animations… And then there are fully supported mods (including via Steam Workshop), which introduce even more options ripped from movies, other games, or made from the ground up by the mod creators.

 That’s our top ten games with great character customisation, some of which may appeal to you.
 Whether you want to create a facsimile of yourself, your friends, kill monsters as Bart Simpson, or have a good creator to visualise your tabletop RPG character, you’re likely going to find something to suit your needs.